-Liquidity risk is realised if companies cannot liquidate their assets to cover their due payment obligations and may be caused, for instance, by surrendering life insurance liabilities, as well as by unexpected changes in premium income behaviour or new sales.
+Liquidity risk is realised if companies cannot liquidate their assets to cover their due payment obligations and may be caused, for instance, by large claims paid, unexpected changes in premium income behaviour or new sales.

 Liquidity risk can be divided into two areas.
 Market liquidity risk is realised if the investment markets are not able to sell investment instruments sufficiently rapidly and with little loss.
 Financial liquidity risk is realised when the sources of funding are not enough to cover expected and unexpected needs over a specific time horizon.